janluke/cloup/docs/pages/option-groups.rst

 signatures that only differ by how you provide the optional ``help`` argument::

     # help as keyword argument
-    @option_group(name, *options, help=None, ...)
+    @option_group(title, *options, help=None, ...)

     # help as 2nd positional argument
-    @option_group(name, help, *options, ...)
+    @option_group(title, help, *options, ...)

 Here's the full list of parameters:

-- **name** --
+- **title** --
-  this is shown as heading of the help section describing the option group.
+  title of the help section describing the option group

 - **\*options** --
   an arbitrary number of decorators like those returned by ``cloup.option`` and ``click.option``.
 Since v0.9, each decorator can add even multiple options in a row.
-This was introduced to support constraints as decorators.
+This was introduced to support constraints as decorators

 - **help** --
-  an optional description shown below the name; can be provided as keyword argument or 2nd positional argument.
+  an optional description shown below the title; can be provided as keyword argument or 2nd positional argument

 - **constraint** --
   an optional instance of Constraint (see Constraints for more info);
-  a description of the constraint will be shown between squared brackets aside the option group title (or below it if too long).
+  a description of the constraint will be shown between squared brackets aside the option group title (or below it if too long)

 - **hidden** --
   if True, the option group and all its options are hidden from the help page